 e360: A couple of years ago, I interviewed Jacqueline Patterson, of the NAACP.
 She said that when she tries to explain the relevancy of climate change to some communities, she gets reactions along the lines of, “Well, we’re dealing with double-digit unemployment and people being racially profiled and high murder rates, so why should melting ice caps and polar bear extinction become a priority for us?”
 Is that something you encounter as well?
 And if so, how do you respond?

 Mair: You have to come up with the pedagogy that actually breaks down how climate change is meaningful to them.
 And that’s where you talk about what is a green or a clean economy.
 And so telling people, “Listen, what if you can change the environment and reduce your child’s risk of asthma attacks and at the same time we reduce your energy bill by putting solar panels on your roof and put in a smart grid and dig out this rotting plumbing infrastructure? ”¦.
 Environmental activists have to speak in the full picture.
-And to that end, we can hook up with the NAACP and Urban League and urban movements and the churches and bring that technical
+And to that end, we can hook up with the NAACP and Urban League and urban movements and the churches and bring that technical and organizing skill.

 ‘This is going to be a very transformative moment, because the Sierra Club is walking the talk.’